TopHillRobotics/quadruped-robot/README.md

 Here, `real` indicates that the demo is running in a real environment using a real quadruped robot.
 Given a robot **YAML** configuration file such as  **XACRO** or **URDF**, a **qrRobotReal**  object is constructed.

+# 5. MPC-WBC controllers

+We have now developed an MPC-WBC controller for quadruped.
+This controller uses [Whole Body Impulse Control](https://arxiv.org/abs/1909.06586#).
+The controller also includes a finite state machine to stand up, sit down and trot.
+For more information, please check [MPC-WBC](https://github.com/TopHillRobotics/quadruped-robot/tree/mpc-wbc) branch.

-# 5. Feedback and Bugs
+# 6. Feedback and Bugs

 Please file bugs and feature requests here: [https://github.com/TopHillRobotics/quadruped-robot/issues](https://github.com/TopHillRobotics/quadruped-robot/issues)